- 2014 NJCAA National Runner-ups

 - Seven NJCAA All-Americans

-Kevin Fagan enters his fourth season as head softball coach at the College of Central Florida.
-He has produced seven NJCAA All-Americans in his first three seasons at the helm.
+Kevin Fagan enters his fifth season as head softball coach at the College of Central Florida.
+He has produced seven NJCAA All-Americans in his first four seasons at the helm.

 At the conclusion of the 2016 season, awards kept rolling in for Fagan’s squad.